 Alive and kicking

-According to a recent Zeno Group and Muck Rack survey, just 3 per cent of journalists rely ‘heavily’ on media releases.
+According to a 2018 Zeno Group and Muck Rack survey, just 3 per cent of journalists rely ‘heavily’ on media releases.
 But the same survey showed that over 30 per cent still rely on them ‘somewhat’.

 To adopt the awkward language of statistics, that 30 per cent is not insignificant.
-Do not underestimate the benefits of communicating with more so many journalists.
+Do not underestimate the benefits of communicating with so many journalists.
 The press release is still a formidable tool in your communications arsenal.
 You just have to sharpen your writing skills so yours stands above the rest in a journalist’s overcrowded inbox.

 All in the subject line